 The foreign-owned U.S. DE has the same tax year used by its owner for U.S. tax filing requirements.
-If the U.S. LLC DE is owned by a foreign corporation that structure triggers different tax returns.
+If a foreign corporation owns the U.S. LLC DE, that structure triggers different tax returns.

 They have a dedicated mailing address.
 Foreign-owned U.S. DEs are required to use the following dedicated mailing address.
 These filers do not use the mailing address provided in the Instructions for Form 1120.

 Extension of time to file.
 A foreign-owned U.S. DE required to file Form 5472 can request an extension of time to file by filing Form 7004.
-The DE must file Form 7004 by the regular due date of the return.
-Because Form 5472 of a DE. must be attached to a pro forma Form 1120, the code for Form 1120 should be entered on Form 7004, Part I, line 1.
+The DE must file Form 7004 by the regular due date of the return because of Form 5472 of a DE.
+Must be attached to a pro forma Form 1120; the code for Form 1120 should be entered on Form 7004, Part I, line 1.
 “Foreign-owned U.S. DE” should be written across the top of Form 7004.

-The DE must fax, or mail Form 7004 to the fax number or mailing address identified earlier by the due date (excluding extensions) of the return.
+The DE must fax or mail Form 7004 to the fax number or mailing address identified earlier by the return’s due date (excluding extensions).
 For these entities, do not use the regular filing address listed in the Instructions for Form 7004.

 Depending upon multiple factors, you may have additional U.S. tax forms, including whether your LLC is engaged in a U.S. trade or business and has effectively connected income.
 If so, filing forms 1040NR and W-7 may be required.